fibercrypto/skycoin-wiki/Wallet-File-Formats-and-Types.md

 ### Skycoin deterministic Wallets

 Skycoin deterministic wallets have the type `deterministic` and use Skycoin's custom [[deterministic keypair generation method]].
 From an initial seed, the wallet will generate a single chain of private keys indefinitely.
+The seed can be any arbitrary array of bytes, but typically it is a bip39 mnemonic as bytes.
 The deterministic generation method does not support arbitrary indexing like bip44.

 Skycoin deterministic wallets can be created and managed from the web UI.